python/cpython/Doc/library/io.rst

    with open("README.md") as f:
        long_description = f.read()

-Additionally, Python may change the default text encoding to UTF-8 in the future, although there is no plan yet.
+Additionally, while there is no concrete plan as of yet, Python may change the default text file encoding to UTF-8 in the future.

 So it is highly recommended to specify encoding explicitly when opening text files.
 If you want to use UTF-8, specify ``encoding="utf-8"``.
 If you need to